Xqhare/neith/README.md

 The name Neith is derived from Neith, the ancient Egyptian goddess of war, creation, and weaving.
 She represents the intricate connections and patterns that form the cosmos and foundation of knowledge.

 Neith is not made for large projects, or projects that need to do a lot of data intensive work.
 Neith is made for small projects, with the need for some database storage and simple logic.
-For large datasets more ram is needed as Neith holds the entire database in memory from startup, leading to fast reads and writes (except the save to disc of course).
-Users are strongly discuraged from using complex api requests, this is mainly because it does not support multicore - maybe at some point, no promises - so performance can be impacted by such requests.
+For large data-sets more ram is needed as Neith holds the entire database in memory from startup, leading to fast reads and writes (except the save to disc of course).
+Users are strongly discouraged from using complex API requests, this is mainly because it does not support multi-core - maybe at some point, no promises - so performance can be impacted by such requests.

-My limited testing and experience has shown that Neith does quite well as long as the complexety and amount of data is managed, a simple table can hold 50k rows and while a slowdown is noticable, it is still acceptable.
+My limited testing and experience has shown that Neith does quite well as long as the complexity and amount of data is managed, a simple table can hold 50k rows and while a slowdown is noticeable, it is still acceptable.
 For more complex tables the row-count is a fair bit lower at around 30k.
-Splitting the data up into more tables inside neith can help with performance too!
+Splitting the data up into more tables inside Neith can help with performance too!
 A good rule of thumb is that the shorter the table the better the performance.
 Please note that the more columns a table has, performance is impacted too.
 However, a table with a several thousand columns is out of the scope of this project anyway, so just keep it in mind - Neith is like any other database, more data complexity means more compute time.

 Having said all this, Neith gives the perfect excuse for a bad performing program, as everyone knows that it's always the database's fault!

 ## Design and philosophy of Neith

 Neith is designed to do what the user or program is telling it, whatever that is.
 Neith will execute anything passed to it, as long as it can decode it.
-There is no handholding, Neith will never assume or interpret what the user wants to do, it just does.
+There is no hand-holding, Neith will never assume or interpret what the user wants to do, it just does.

-I tried to make it as unopinionated as possible so that it will try to do whatever it is told to do; So beware of what you do!
+I tried to make it as un-opinionated as possible so that it will try to do whatever it is told to do; So beware of what you do!
 For example, you can put whatever you want into any column, be it a number, string, boolean or list.
 Also the `unique` key entered during column creation is mostly for ease of use, Neith would happily put the same thing twice into a column marked as `unique`.
-This is by design, Neith will do what you tell it, and only inform you if it encountered an Error or succeded.
+This is by design, Neith will do what you tell it, and only inform you if it encountered an Error or succeeded.
 These design principles are the reason why Neith will not save to disc by itself for example.
 Neith will not assume what it should do, it will wait for you to tell it what to do.

 ## Naming

-Neith, the ancient Egyptian goddess, was a multifaceted diety revered for her roles in creation, widom, weaving, and war.
-She was one of the most enduring and influential goddesses throughout Egypt's long and storied history and was worshipped from the Predynastic era (c.
+Neith, the ancient Egyptian goddess, was a multifaceted deity revered for her roles in creation, wisdom, weaving, and war.
+She was one of the most enduring and influential goddesses throughout Egypt's long and storied history and was worshipped from the Pre-dynastic era (c.
 6000-3150 BCE) through to the arrival of roman rule (30 BCE), some 4000 years.
 Her primary association was with the city of Sais in the Nile river delta, where she was worshipped as the patron goddess.
-Often depicted as a woman wearing the red crown of lower egypt and holding crossed arrows and bow, she symbolized power as well as war.
+Often depicted as a woman wearing the red crown of lower Egypt and holding crossed arrows and bow, she symbolised power as well as war.
 Neith's role as a creator goddess extended far beyond weaving, as she was believed to have woven the cosmos into existence on her loom.
-She was also associated with the primordial waters, further emphasizing her creative power, as these waters were seen as the source of all life.
+She was also associated with the primordial waters, further emphasising her creative power, as these waters were seen as the source of all life.
 Her wisdom was also widely celebrated, and often consulted for guidance and counsel.

-In additon Neith was also a fierce protector and warrior goddess.
+In addition Neith was also a fierce protector and warrior goddess.
 Her depictions often showed her with hunting implements, and her protective role extended into the afterlife where she was believed to guide and protect the deceased on their journey.

-Her name resonates with the purpose of this database, which aims to weave together desperate peices of information into a cohesive and meaningful tapestry of data.
-Just as Neith skillfully weaves threads into exquisite fabrics, this database seeks to seamlessly integrate and organize data to unveil hidden insights.
-Neith's association with order reflecting the databese's ability to efficiently manage and organize data.
+Her name resonates with the purpose of this database, which aims to weave together desperate pieces of information into a cohesive and meaningful tapestry of data.
+Just as Neith skilfully weaves threads into exquisite fabrics, this database seeks to seamlessly integrate and organise data to unveil hidden insights.
+Neith's association with order reflecting the database's ability to efficiently manage and organise data.

-The name Neith embodies the essence of this database, symbolizing it's ability to weave together, transform and illuminate the data, much like the goddess herself.
+The name Neith embodies the essence of this database, symbolising it's ability to weave together, transform and illuminate the data, much like the goddess herself.

 ### Recursive Acronym
-The name is also a recursive arconym:
+The name is also a recursive acronym:

 Neith
 Enhances